 "As understanding about this new coronavirus deepens, our professional community and pet owners are fortunate to be guided by several highly respected human and animal health organizations," Jennifer Ogeer, vice president of medical affairs and commercial marketing at Antech.
 "These organizations are continually analyzing, validating and interpreting emerging data to inform and update their recommendations, which should guide our actions and increase pet owner confidence.
 Their diligence allows us to seek continued solace in the joyful distraction and comfort our pets can give us during this time."

 Antech’s surveillance program has been and continues to track cases of SARS-CoV-2, the virus that causes COVID-19 in humans.
 The company is using samples from dogs and cats around the world to conduct PCR testing and, so far, no cases of the virus in these animals has been validated.

-“We are actively monitoring the situation and communicating regularly with our academic partners, veterinary customers, veterinary health organizations and government agencies internationally,” said Jennifer Ogeer, vice president of medical affairs and commercial marketing at Antech.
+“We are actively monitoring the situation and communicating regularly with our academic partners, veterinary customers, veterinary health organizations and government agencies internationally,” Ogeer said.

 Additionally, IDEXX Laboratories, Inc. another global veterinary diagnostics and software company, has evaluated thousands of samples in its development of a new veterinary test for SARS-CoV-2, which align with the global consensus that pets are not currently transmitting the virus to humans.